Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 You should get `open-banking-apim` and `open-banking-apim-config` local folders.

-## Customize APIM Helm chart
+## Customize the APIM Helm chart

-Customize the `open-banking-apim/values.yaml` file as follow
+Customize the `open-banking-apim/values.yaml` file as follow.

 ### Base parameters